 - Put on the face mask and safety google before sanding.
 Also, place newspapers or a drop cloth on the floor to protect it from stains.

-- Use the 80 to 150 grit sandpaper and sand the semi-gloss wall from the ceiling down toward the floor.
+- Use the 80 to 150 grit sandpaper and sand the semi-gloss wall from the ceiling toward the floor.
 Repeat the sanding process until you get a dull surface.

 - Then, wash the walls again with warm and soapy water.
-Allow them to air dry as you sweep or vacuum the floor to remove any dust.
+Allow them to air dry as you sweep or vacuum the floor to remove dust.

 - Tape over any trim or baseboard to protect it from paint drips.
-Use the blue painter’s tape or white masking tape.
+Use blue painter’s tape or white masking tape.

-Next, apply the flat paint following the manufacturer’s instructions and allow each coat to dry thoroughly before other coats.
+Next, apply the flat paint following the manufacturer’s instructions and allow each coat to dry thoroughly before the other coats.

 How Do You Paint With Flat Paint?